lakeFS Acquires DVC, Uniting Data Version Control Pioneers to Accelerate AI-Ready Data

 The quality of the data you contribute to your data lake will influence its reliability, and poor data quality quickly becomes a serious risk to business operations.
 High-quality data and services are created during the ingestion process, calling for continuous testing of freshly imported data to verify that it meets data quality requirements.

+How do you ensure data quality?
+The only hope is to include an automation solution in your data quality tools.
 Continuous integration and continuous data deployment are automated procedures that rely on the ability to detect and prevent data errors from reaching the production environment.
-You may quickly achieve high data quality by building this feature with a range of open-source alternatives.
+Building this feature with a range of open-source alternatives can quickly achieve high data quality.

 One of them is the open-source data versioning tool lakeFS.
 It offers hooks for zero-copy isolation, pre-commit, and pre-merge to aid in the automated process.
 As a result, lakeFS provides teams with a solution for evaluating data quality technologies in accordance with the best practices outlined above.